ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If applicable, administrative keying material used to protect the group rekeying process.

+It is up to the application to specify for how long a log entry is retained from the time of its creation and until its deletion.
+Different retention policies could be enforced for different groups.
+For a given group, the oldest log entries are expected to be those deleted first, and different retention policies could be enforced depending on whether the group currently exists or has been deleted.

 It is out of the scope of this document what specific semantics and data model are used by the Group Manager for producing and processing the logs.
 Specific semantics and data models can be defined by applications and future specifications.

-The Group Manager is expected to make the logs produced available to securely access for authorized, external management applications and operators.
+The Group Manager is expected to make the logs that it produces available for secure access by authorized external management applications and operators.

 In particular, logged information could be retrieved in the following ways.